datacarpentry/genomics-r-intro/README.md

-# Intro to R and RStudio for Genomics
+# Data Analysis and Visualization with R for Genomics

 Lesson in development.